-  Andrew has been cooperating with Peter Dubens since the mid-Eighties and has worked with a number of Oakley’s earlier-stage portfolio companies including KX, Tom Aikens and James Perse.
+Andrew has been cooperating with Peter Dubens since the early Nineties and has worked with a number of Oakley’s earlier-stage portfolio companies including KX, Tom Aikens and James Perse.
 Before joining Oakley, Andrew ran a number of businesses in sectors ranging from hospitality to manufacturing and telecoms.
 This experience could be highly beneficial to the VCT's portfolio companies.

 Andrew sits on the board of a number of Pembroke’s current investments and helps the founders and management teams.

 Since inception, the VCT has focused on capital growth, so the new more restrictive VCT rules did not require any drastic changes.